Sewadius/rust_practice/PROGS.md

 009_Arrays:
 - 001: The program creates an array of length 10 elements i32 with a given step size

+012_Struct:
+- 001: The program creates and processes a rectangle structure

 013_Enums:
 - 001: The program uses enum, example of working with "TrafficLights"